Maximum Entropy Behavior Exploration for Sim2Real Zero-Shot Reinforcement Learning: Conclusion

 \subsubsection{Acknowledgments}

-The authors thank Marco Bagatella and Thomas Rupf for their valuable feedback and for helping reviewing the manuscript.
-Núria Armengol is supported by the Max Planck ETH Center for Learning Systems.
+The authors would like to thank Marco Bagatella and Thomas Rupf for their help in reviewing this manuscript, and the Max Planck ETH Center for Learning Systems for supporting Núria Armengol.

 \beginSupplementaryMaterials